 The saint has always been talked about for the many miracles on those that were possessed by demon, Even Prince Gian Gastone dei Medici (Granduke of Tuscany) used to go to the Chiesa di Santa Maria Assunta to pay him homage.
 A popular Palio to him dedicated takes place every year in July.

 Bientina has undergone numerous changes over the centuries, the most important linked to the drying up of the nearby Lake Sextum (the present “Lake of Bientina”).
 It was the Lorena family, successors of the Medici, who started the reclamation works of the Lake, later called marsh.

-The “Padule“, the vast plain that extends between the Monti Pisani and the Cerbaie hills, is what remains of the Lake of Bientina after the reclamation works ordered by Leopold II between 1824 and 1859.
-The Lucchesi called it the Lago di Sesto, because it was located six km from the city, and it was the largest of the Tuscan lakes.
-Drainage of the lake was completed in 1853, and the advent of industrial agriculture radically changed the fauna and flora and led to the abandonment of certain techniques for fishing and for working with the marsh grasses.
+The vast plain stretching between the Pisa Mount and the Cerbaie Hills is what remains of the lake today, after the reclamation works commissioned by Leopoldo di Lorena between 1824 and 1859.
+Originally called Lake Sesto because situated only 6 km from the city of Lucca, it represented the largest of the lakes in Tuscany.
+Its drying up along with the development of industrial agriculture radically changed the fauna and flora, leading to the subsequent abandonment of fishing techniques and processing of marsh grass.

 The veneration of St. Valentine, patron saint of exorcists, dates back to 1699.
 A popular Palio is held in his honor every year in July.
 The saint’s fame also impressed the Florentine rulers, who often came here to pay homage to his remains on display in the Church of Santa Maria dell’Assunta, where a small interesting Museum of Sacred Art has also been set up.